red-hat-storage/ocs-ci/docs/usage.md

     provided `--cluster-path` then a new test cluster will be deployed.
 * `--teardown` - if this is given the testing cluster will be destroyed after the test have completed, regardless of if the tests passed or failed.
+* `--html` - to generate html reports of the test run
+* `--email` - to send the email reports of the test run which was generated by --html option.
+MUST specify --html to send email reports.

 ## Examples